KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 #### **Math 135 - Algebra for Honours Mathematics**

 I personally didn't like this course until after I finished it.
 I struggled for the first couple of weeks, trying to grasp my head around different proof techniques.
 Math 135 taught me how to look at problems from a different perspective.
 One day, after the first two months, something just clicked, and I was able to grasp the proofs easier than before.
-My favourite part of this whole course was the unit spent on encoding and decrypting [RSA encryption schemes](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
+My favourite part of this whole course was the unit spent on encoding and decrypting the [RSA encryption scheme](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).

 #### **Math 137 - Calculus 1 for Honours Mathematics**